yinacobian/modELISA/README.md

 # modELISA
 Analysis of modified ELISA

-From O.D. readings to quantitative data
+From OD450 readings to quantitative data

 1. Separate files by plate